 Using MySQL Applier for Hadoop

 Sqoop is great if you need to perform a “batch” import.
-For a realtime data integration, we can use MySQL Applier for Hadoop.
-With the MySQL applier Hadoop / Hive will be integrated as if it is additional MySQL slave.
+For realtime data integration, we can use MySQL Applier for Hadoop.
+With the MySQL applier, Hadoop / Hive will be integrated as if it is an additional MySQL slave.
 MySQL Applier will read binlog events from the MySQL and “apply” those to our Hive table.

-In this post I have showed the ways to integrate MySQL and Hadoop (the big picture).
-In the subsequent post I will show how to implement a data archiving with MySQL using Hadoop/Hive as a target.
+In this post, I have shown the ways to integrate MySQL and Hadoop (the big picture).
+In the subsequent post, I will show how to implement a data archiving with MySQL using Hadoop/Hive as a target.